 Frederick Buechner wrote, “Here is the world.
 Beautiful and terrible things will happen.
 Don’t be afraid.”
-And at times it seems that the “terrible” looms a bit larger than the beautiful.
-The news of late has been as perilous and unpredictable as the rise and crash of ocean waves in a hurricane.
-Each report seems to be followed by a slow pull back up to the crest of another breaking wave; if you listened closely as you read this sentence, you might even have heard the slow inhale of the next bit of tragedy swelling to crash into the news cycle.
+At times it seems that the “terrible” looms a bit larger than the beautiful.
+The news has been as chaotic and unpredictable as the surge of a hurricane.
+Each sad report seems to be followed by a slow pull back up toward the crest of another breaking wave; if you listened closely as you read this sentence, you might even have heard the slow inhale of the next bit of tragedy swelling to crash into the news cycle.

-We could drown in the gloomy headlines and to make matters worse, I know quite a few friends fighting for breath in the midst of unbelievable adversity this very moment: the kind that can’t be lightened with the most Pinterest-worthy bit of wisdom or Tweetable quotation, the kind that won’t be explained with any Bible verse, sermon, or religious doctrine.
+Sometimes it seems we could drown in the gloomy headlines.
+But to make matters worse, I know quite a few friends fighting for breath in the midst of unbelievable adversity.
+The kind that can’t be lightened with the most Pinterest-worthy bit of wisdom or Tweetable quotation, the kind that won’t be explained with any Bible verse, sermon, or religious doctrine.

 Here it is all at once: the beautiful AND the terrible.
 Buechner’s lines aren’t easy to dismiss.
 They make me think of a famous Gospel tune written by a Chicago lawyer named Horatio Spafford.